The Social Benefits of Engaging In Social Activities: Boosting Brain Health

 The impact of social activities on depression cannot be underestimated.

-Individuals who participate regularly in social events are less likely to experience depressive as they gain a sense of belonging and support from their peers.
+Individuals who participate regularly in social events are less likely to experience depressive symptoms as they gain a sense of belonging and support from their peers.

 EmotionImpactSocial Activity

-LonelinessReduced by feeling connectedGroup
+LonelinessReduced by feeling connectedGroup hobbies

 DepressionEased through shared experiencesCommunity service